yenxuan1381/COMP2042_CW_hcyyl10/README.md

 	- PlayerTest
 	- CrackTest
 	- LevelTest
-- Converted the project to Maven project to handle dependencies
+- Converted the project to Maven project to handle dependencies (JUnit & JavaFx)

 ## Additions